-6.21 At Marshland High School we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
+6.22 At Marshland High School we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
 We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature.

-Safeguarding responses to children who go missing
+Safeguarding responses to children who are absent from education

-- 6.22 At Marshland High all staff should be aware of the safeguarding responsibilities for children who are missing education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future. - 6.23 At Marshland High_we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who missing: - An attendance register is taken at the start of the first session of each school day and once during the second session;
+- 6.23 At Marshland High all staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future. - 6.24 At Marshland High we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:

-- We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - Where appropriate home visits are made and attendance panels arranged via the pastoral team.
+- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - Where appropriate home visits are made and attendance panels arranged via the pastoral team.